Impact of Student Debt on the U.S. Economy

 Current Landscape

 Today, student loan debt has reached unprecedented levels, surpassing credit card and auto loan debt combined.
-The burden of student loans affects millions of Americans, impacting their financial stability and future prospects.
+The burden of student loans affects millions of Americans, impacting their financial stability and prospects.

 Rising Student Debt Effects